robofont-mechanic/mechanic-scriptdatabase-server/README.md

 # RoboFont Script Database

+## Submitting to the database
-Found an usefull script?
-[Create an issue to add a script to the script database](https://github.com/robofont-mechanic/mechanic-scriptdatabase-server/issues/new?template=addScriptForm.yml)
+Have you written a useful script?
+[Create an issue](https://github.com/robofont-mechanic/mechanic-scriptdatabase-server/issues/new?template=addScriptForm.yml) to add a script to the script database.

-## Script metadata
+### Script metadata

+This is the metadata that is collected and used for organization purposes on the [Script Database website](https://scripts.robofontmechanic.com/):

 ```yaml
 name: <name of the script>